aiot-lab/OctoNet/README.md

 ## Environment Setup
-Create Anaconda environment `octonet` using the environment.yaml file.
+Create Anaconda environment `octonet` using the `environment.yaml` file and then install the pip packages using the `requirements.txt` file.
+You can also skip the conda part if you are using an existing environment.

 ```bash
 conda env create -f environment.yaml